Penrith Panthers: 2020–2021 season (Back-to-back grand final appearances, third premiership)

-2022 (Back-to-back Premiership wins, Third straight Grand Final appearance, Fourth Premiership)
+2022–2024 (Dynasty, Further Premierships)

 Penrith started the 2022 NRL season in strong fashion winning their opening eight matches in a row.
-In round 9, the club was defeated 22-20 by Parramatta at Penrith Stadium which ended their 21-game winning streak at the ground that stretched all the way back to the 2019 NRL season.
+In round 9, the club was defeated 22–20 by Parramatta at Penrith Stadium which ended their 21-game winning streak at the ground that stretched all the way back to the 2019 NRL season.

-In round 23 against South Sydney, Penrith secured their fourth minor premiership by winning 26-22 at Stadium Australia.
+In round 23 against South Sydney, Penrith secured their fourth minor premiership by winning 26–22 at Stadium Australia.

-Penrith would then go on to win both their finals matches against Parramatta and South Sydney respectively to reach the 2022 NRL Grand Final.
-In the final, Penrith took an 18-0 lead at half-time against Parramatta before running out winners 28-12 to secure their second consecutive title and becoming only the second team after the Sydney Roosters to win back to back titles in the NRL era.
+Penrith would then go on to win both their finals matches against Parramatta and South Sydney respectively to reach the 2022 NRL grand final.

+In the final, Penrith took an 18–0 lead at half-time against Parramatta before running out winners 28–12 to secure their second consecutive title and becoming only the second team after the Sydney Roosters to win back to back titles in the NRL era.

 Following the grand final victory, the Penrith club came under scrutiny from sections of the media for their behaviour after the premiership win with James Fisher-Harris and Jarome Luai coming under the most criticism for their comments directed towards Parramatta.

 Before the start of the 2023 NRL season, Penrith played against the Super League champions St Helens R.F.C. in the 2023 World Club Challenge.
-Penrith went into the game as heavy favourites but suffered a shock 13-12 defeat in golden point extra-time.
+Penrith went into the game as heavy favourites but suffered a shock 13–12 defeat in golden point extra-time.